Oat Drink

 The Environmental Cost You Don’t See on the Label

-Powdered oat milk is often marketed as more sustainable because it reduces transport emissions and packaging.
+Oat powder is often marketed as more sustainable because it reduces transport emissions and packaging.
 While those benefits are real, they don’t tell the whole story.

 Freeze-Drying: High Energy, High Impact